prisma/prisma-examples/go-rest/README.md

-# go-script
+# go-rest

-This example demonstrates how to use the Prisma client in a simple Go script.
+This example demonstrates how to use the Prisma client in a Go REST API with [mux](http://www.gorillatoolkit.org/pkg/mux).

 ## Get started